spacemanspiff2007/HABApp/tools/readme.md

 ## openhab_runner

-This is a tool that allows running openHAB.
+This is a tool that makes it easy to run openHAB.
 Different openHAB versions can be configured and a prompt in the beginning asks which version should be started.
 It supports starting processes, configuring the JAVA version per openHAB instance,